-Students of exceptional ability are encouraged by the various departments to engage in independent Honors study for up to 12 hours.
-Honors work is done under the supervision of a faculty member in the student's major department and culminates either with a written research paper or a thesis upon which the student takes an oral examination, or with a project that culminates in a presentation suitable to the nature of the project.
-Junior standing is required to enroll in Honors courses.
-A student completing the program with distinction is awarded "Honors in the Major Field" at Commencement.
+Students of exceptional ability are encouraged by various departments to pursue Honors in the Major, comprising up to 12 hours of advanced independent study in the discipline.
+Such work is performed under the supervision of a faculty member in the student's major department and culminates either in a written research paper or thesis upon which the student takes an oral examination, or in a project leading to a presentation suitable to the nature of the project.
+A student completing the program with distinction is recognized at Commencement and on the academic transcript.

-A junior or senior who has a cumulative academic average of 3.45 in all academic work recorded for a letter grade and a cumulative average of 3.7 in the major is eligible to read for Honors in the Major on an approved topic.
-A student whose overall average qualifies but whose major average does not may petition faculty in the major to read for Honors.
-If at the end of the first semester of the senior year the student's cumulative GPA in the major falls below 3.5, the student is no longer eligible to continue the Honors Program.
-Students who enter with academic credit may, after at least two semesters at the College, apply to read for Honors.
-In such cases, both the quality of work completed at Randolph College and that completed elsewhere are considered.
+Junior or senior standing is required to enroll in Honors in the Major courses.
+A junior or senior who has a cumulative academic average of 3.45 in all academic work recorded for a letter grade and a cumulative average of 3.7 in the major is eligible to "read for" Honors in the Major on an approved topic.
+A student whose overall average qualifies, but whose major average does not, may petition faculty in the major to read for Honors in the Major.
+(Students who enter with academic credit may, after at least two semesters at the College, apply to read for Honors in the Major; in such cases, both the quality of work completed at Randolph College and that completed elsewhere are considered.)
+If, at the end of the first session of work, the student's cumulative GPA in the major falls below 3.5, the student is no longer eligible to continue with Honors in the Major.

-Students may begin working on Honors in the Major no earlier than their junior year.
-Honors work may be completed in two sessions for a total of eight hours, or in three sessions for a total or twelve hours.
-Applications for Honors in the Major should be submitted to the department or program chair of the student's major in the semester immediately prior to beginning the Honors work.
-The department shall report to the faculty the names of those students who are reading for Honors.
-The Candidate for Honors form must be submitted to the Registrar's Office to authorize Honors work, and for the appropriate courses to be included in the student's program of study.
+Applications for Honors in the Major should be submitted to the department chair or program coordinator of the student's major during the semester immediately prior to beginning work.
+The Candidate for Honors in the Major form must be submitted to the Registrar's Office to authorize Honors in the Major work and to add the appropriate courses to the student's program of study.
+The department reports to the faculty the names of students who are reading for Honors in the Major.

-An Honors course shall be planned for the individual student or students concerned and shall be conducted through seminars or weekly conferences.
-The Honors work shall be distinct from that of other courses; in no case shall it be constituted of additional assignments given in connection with classes open to students who are not reading for Honors.
-At the option of the department or program chair involved, the Honors Program may be regarded as constituting the student's Senior Program.
-The student who has a double major may do an integrated Honors Program or do individual Honors Programs in one or both majors.
-If the student does not have an integrated Honors Program, the student shall complete the Senior Program in the major in which the student does not read for Honors.
+Depending on the program, work may be completed in two sessions for a total of eight hours or in three sessions for a total of twelve hours.
+Courses are planned for each individual student and are conducted through seminars or weekly conferences.
+The work is distinct from that of other courses, not constituted by additional assignments given in connection with classes that are open to students who are not reading for Honors in the Major.
+At the option of the department chair or program coordinator, Honors in the Major may be regarded as constituting the student's Senior Program.
+The student who has a double major may pursue a single, integrated Honors in the Major program or individual programs in one or both majors.
+If the student does not opt for the integrated approach, the Senior Program in the major in which the student does not read for Honors in the Major must still be completed.